-- The Super Affiliate System PRO is LIFETIME.
+- The Super Affiliate System PRO is lifelong.

-- Every time we upgrade (on our 4th version), you receive… for free!
+- Every time we upgrade (to our 4th version), you receive… for free!

 - How our students join up and make sales in 24 hours.

-- Ho to Start without experience, techniques, or ‘talent’.
+- How to Start without experience, techniques, or ‘talent’.

-- How to use SAS PRO 4 hours a week and still succeed.
+- How to use SAS PRO for 4 hours a week and still succeed.

-As I’ll explain below, Super Affiliate System doesn’t live up to its boasts.
+As I’ll explain below, the Super Affiliate System doesn’t live up to its boasts.

 John’s website describes his class as follows: